Global Registry Enquiries

-There have been over 20 enquires to the TREAT-NMD Global Registries so far.
-These have included bothe DMD and SMA enquiries Consisting of feasibility enquiries for clinical programmes looking at exon skipping and nonsense mutation as well as recruitment for clinical trials looking at exon skipping and a multinational study focusing on health economics.
-All of this is with the aim of ensuring that promising new treatments can be brought to patients as quickly as possible.
+There have been over 20 enquiries to the TREAT-NMD Global Registries so far.
+These have included DMD, SMA and DM1 enquiries, and have included feasibility enquiries for clinical programmes looking at exon skipping and nonsense mutation as well as recruitment for clinical trials and a multinational study focusing on health economics.
+All of this work is undertaken with the aim of ensuring that promising new treatments can be brought to patients as quickly as possible.

 The types of enquiries that are usually received by the TREAT-NMD Global Registries are: